 Personally, I choose the chance of hurricanes, since meteorologists seem to have improved technology that allows enough warning and opportunity to evacuate before a major storm makes landfall.
 That’s the choice we’ve made for our family, knowing we may have to evacuate for a storm with the tradeoff of living in paradise every day.

-From June 1st through November 30th it’s hurricane season again.
-For the Gulf Coast of Florida, the hurricane season doesn’t usually heat up until the second half: late August through November.
-The peak of the season on Sanibel Island is September 10th.
+The Atlantic Hurricane Season runs from from June 1st through November 30th.
+For the Gulf Coast of Florida, the hurricane season doesn’t usually heat up until the second half: late August-November.
+“Peak season” on Sanibel Island is September 10th.

 There have been 12 Major Hurricanes (cat 3+) that have made landfall in Florida between 1960-2017.
 Of those 12 major hurricanes, only four of those have been within 50 miles of Sanibel.
 Four major hurricanes in almost 60 years isn’t too bad of a statistic, I’d say.